UTSCCSCC01/Conductor/doc/sprint0/PB.md

 20. As a standard user i should be able to import custom bots locally and have the web app display all locally created profiles/bots so that I can schedule or automate tasks using that bot.
     - CoS: Importing the bot locally should appear in the list of bots on the web app
 21. As a standard user, I want to be able to use a calendar to generate events, so that I can use them as triggers
-CoS: Users have access to personal calendars they can use to generate events
+	- CoS: Users have access to personal calendars they can use to generate events
-22. As a standard user, I want to be able to import .ics files into the calendar and manipulate events
+1. As a standard user, I want to be able to import .ics files into the calendar and manipulate events
-CoS: . ics files supported
+	- CoS: .ics files could be imported to the calendar